 As the goat’s front legs went up and touched by son’s arms, he shouted excitedly, “Oh,my gosh!
 Oh, my gosh!”
 I just watched and observed him for a while.
 He looked really happy.
 Quietly I told myself, “Mission accomplished!”

 Thank you for sharing your day with me.
-I hope this post inspired you to pursue your dream getaways you longed to have.

 For those who wish to join in this week’s challenge, here’s a link and the widget.
 Have a great time making wonderful memories.